edward62740/SC4001-Project/README.md

 Implementation of ViT-based FGVC on Oxford Flowers dataset.

+Currently, it is based on pre-trained ViT-B with the IELT ensemble learning mechanism.

 The following changes have been implemented:
 - Batch-hard triplet loss (see loss.py and train/) [TASK 4]
 - Multi-scale gaussian filter in MHV within IELT, in all blocks {1 ..
 L-1}, using dilated conv [TASK 1]